KittyGiraudel/site/_posts/2014-01-20-json-in-sass.md

   - releaase
 ---

-> **Edit (2014/11/16):** please, don't use this in a live project.
+> **Edit (2014/11/16):** please, don’t use this in a live project.
 If you come up with a case where you need to parse/encode JSON in Sass, consider having a Ruby/C/whatever helper function for this.

 If you are a reader of CSS-Tricks, you might have come across this article a while back about [making Sass talk to JavaScript with JSON](https://css-tricks.com/making-sass-talk-to-javascript-with-json/).
 The main idea behind this write up is to provide a way for JavaScript to access content from the stylesheet (a.k.a.
 CSS).

 While the idea is solid, the realization is very simple.
 There was no CSS magic behind it at all.
-Les James (the author) manually wrote some [JSON](https://json.org/) in the `content` property of body's `::before` pseudo-element, like this:
+Les James (the author) manually wrote some [JSON](https://json.org/) in the `content` property of body’s `::before` pseudo-element, like this:

 ```css
 body::before {